 This sort of thing can help adults too – anyone whose voice doesn’t work the way most of ours do (whether through illness or injury) can use a device or pictures to communicate.

 Anyone else have children with complex communication needs?
-How are you teaching Pagan topics?Become my Patron on Patreon! https://www.patreon.com/JanetCallahan
+How are you teaching Pagan topics?Check out my new energy work page, http://www.facebook.com/GoodVibrationsEnergyStudio